 As the name hints, a single-panel compact model makes use of one panel, an area where the water will circulate to provide heat.
-Although not very efficient as other models, single-panel radiators are used when there is an extremely limited amount of space (they are quite thin).
-These are also aesthetically pleasing as opposed to the bulkier double panel models.
+Although not very efficient as other models, single-panel radiators are used when there is a minimal amount of space (they are quite thin).
+These are also aesthetically pleasing as opposed to the bulkier double-panel models.

 The Double Panel

 A double-panel version makes use of two heating panels that face one another.
-The primary benefit associated with this type is the surface area involved, and therefore, much more heat will be generated while the space required is only slightly more.
-This is obviously beneficial should you desire to heat a larger room.
+The primary benefit associated with this type is the surface area involved; therefore, much more heat will be generated while the space required is slightly more.
+This is beneficial should you desire to heat a larger room.
 The storage tanks will also hold double the amount of water to be circulated.
-It is much quicker to allow the feel of warmth that is emitted.
+It is much quicker to allow the feeling of warmth that is emitted.

 Understanding the Working

 Both single and double-panel radiators will use surfaces commonly known as convector fins.
 It was found that a larger surface area would allow the appliance to heat a room more efficiently (and therefore reduce energy costs).
 Convector fins are simply a set of convoluted metal fins that are welded to the heating panels (the tanks).
 They will heat up uniformly, and due to the increased surface provided by these fins, the heat will escape more rapidly into the surrounding area.

 This is a tricky question, and the answer (besides aesthetics) will involve the amount of BTUs that the compact radiator supplies.
 A BTU is also known as a British thermal unit.
 All technicalities aside, this is simply a measurement of how much heat is given off.
 So, it is clear that larger rooms will require more heat to remain comfortable, and products at our online store are supplied with this rating.
 It is then a good idea to consult with a heating professional to determine if this figure can accommodate the needs of a given room.

 Why Compact Radiators?